Home/ Articles/ Best Cheek Riser for Tikka T3x & T1x ...

 This is our product, so we'll keep this section factual and let you compare.

 The Nokka cheek riser is a precision-fit PETG riser designed specifically for Tikka T3x and T1x factory stocks.
-It clips onto the existing stock profile — no drilling, no permanent modifications.
-If you sell the rifle or change your setup, pull it off and the stock looks factory.
+It mounts with double-sided tape or a small amount of removable superglue — no drilling, no permanent modifications.
+Set your height, fix it in place, and remove it later if you change your setup.

 It ships with multiple height shims so you can dial in the exact comb height you need for your optic and shooting position.
 PETG is tough, weather-resistant, and won't crack in cold conditions the way PLA can.